 Also, double-check your contracts for auto-renewal.
 Many vendors auto-renew contracts for a new term unless they’re first notified by you.
-Keep a close eye on your contracts, monitor your contractual commitments, and know when terms finish.
+Keep a close eye on your contracts, monitor your contractual commitments, and know when the terms finish.

 2. Make your apps and data portable

-This way, there will be (almost) nothing stopping you from choosing various cloud alternatives.
+Portability is key in the cloud.
+By ensuring it, there will be (almost) nothing stopping you from choosing various cloud alternatives.
 Cloud vendors usually support open standards across different verticals.
 For switching vendors to happen easily, your workloads need to support non-proprietary alternatives.

-If your workloads are based on the vendor’s APIs, configurations, and features of proprietary technologies, all of which don’t support open standards, you will be locked-in for good.
+If your workloads are based on the vendor’s APIs, configurations, and features of proprietary technologies, all of which don’t support open standards, you will be locked in for good.
 Also, by not supporting open standards you might be facing serious customizations later on to avoid the lock-in.

 3. Keep a close eye on your formats